Critical cones for sufficient second order conditions in PDE constrained optimization: Second order sufficient conditions

 the embedding $G_{\bar u}^{\tau'}\subset E_{\bar u}^\tau$ holds.

 On the other hand, using the characterizations of the cone $C_{\bar u}$ given by \eqref{E2.21} and \eqref{E2.22} the following extensions appear in a natural way as well.

-For the use of the cones $E_{\bar u}^\tau$ and $D_{\bar u}^\tau$ to formulate the second order sufficient optimality conditions and to discuss its application to the stability analysis of the control problem, the reader is referred to \cite{CRT2014}.
+For the use of the cones $E_{\bar u}^\tau$ and $D_{\bar u}^\tau$ to formulate the second order sufficient optimality conditions and for a discussion of their application to the stability analysis of the control problem, the reader is referred to \cite{CRT2014}.
 In that paper it is proved that a sufficient second order condition based on the cone $D_{\bar u}^\tau$ leads to an $L^2(Q)$-weak local minimum, while the same condition based on the cone $E_{\bar u}^\tau$ implies that $\bar u$ is a strong local minimum.
 Hereafter we will prove that the condition based on the cone

 yields a strong local minimum $\bar u$.
 Our main result is as follows: \begin{theorem} Let $\bar u\in \uad$ satisfy the first order optimality condition \eqref{E2.17}.
 Suppose in addition that there exist $\delta>0$ and $\tau >0$ such that